 The introduction of semi-automatic gearchanges, operated via the now familiar 'paddles' on the back of every steering wheel, marked the beginning of the move to concentrate controls as close to the driver's fingers as possible.
 Today the clutch is also operated by a similar paddle.

 The first buttons to appear on the face of the steering wheel were the 'neutral' button (vital for taking the car out of gear in the event of a spin), and the on-board radio system's push-to-talk button.
-Today, excepting the throttle and brake pedals, few Formula One cars have any controls other than those on the face of the wheel.
+Today, excepting the throttle and brake pedals, a Formula 1 cars has few controls other than those on the face of the wheel.
 Buttons tend to be used for 'on/off' functions, such as engaging the pit-lane speed limiter system, while rotary controls govern functions with multiple settings, such as engine maps, fuel mixture and even the car's front-to-rear brake bias - all functions the driver might wish to alter to take account of changing conditions during the race.
 Among the most recent additions are controls relating to the car's energy recovery systems (ERS) and the drag reduction system (DRS) on the rear wing.

 The steering wheels are not designed to make more than three quarters of a turn of lock in total, so there is no need for a continuous rim, instead there are just two 'cut outs' for the driver's hands.